edwinksl/ZotPlus.github.io/better-bibtex/cayw.md

 ### Picking references

-Download [zotpick.app](zotpick.zip), and configure Scrivener to call this zotpick as your bibliography command (cmd-Y).
+Download [zotpick.app](zotpick.zip), and configure Scrivener to call this as your bibliography command (cmd-Y).
 Before first use, double-click `zotpick.app`, and make sure you see no complaints from the security manager.

 ### Setting up Pandoc